DoS protection against flooding of new sessions is beneficial

 per second and is blocked by the defenses illustrated in this topic.

-together to provide protection against flooding of many incoming
+to provide protection against flooding of many incoming SYN, UDP,

-SYN, UDP, ICMP, and ICMPv6 packets, and other types of IP packets.
+ICMP, and ICMPv6 packets, and other types of IP packets.
+You determine

-You determine what thresholds constitute flooding.
-In general, the
+what thresholds constitute flooding.
+In general, the DoS Protection

-DoS Protection profile sets the thresholds at which the firewall
+profile sets the thresholds at which the firewall generates a DoS

-generates a DoS alarm, takes action such as Random Early Drop, and
+alarm, takes action such as Random Early Drop, and drops additional incoming

-the criteria for packets to match (such as source address) in order
+packets to match (such as source address) in order to be counted

-to be counted toward the thresholds.
-This flexibility allows you
+toward the thresholds.
+This flexibility allows you to block certain